 Many of the biggest Character meets can now be reserved in advance using Fastpass.
 This can significantly cut your waiting time.
 However; you will need to sacrifice a Fastpass for a ride and often this isn’t a good use of Fastpass in our opinion.
 One advantage is several lines contain more than 1 character.

-However many Characters can be met or seen away from the regular meet and greets.
-Read our top tips on how to find Characters at Walt Disney World.
+However many Characters can be met or seen away from the regular meet and greets which can save you time on your vacation.
+Our tips on how to find Characters at Walt Disney World will help you maximize your vacation time and still meet your favourites.

 The My Disney Experience App or the time guide; available at the entrance; will tell you where you can meet your favourite character.
 Guest relations or any Cast member will help if you are struggling to find your idol.